bl4ck5un/mbedtls-SGX/README.md

   a version for Windows, please contact me.

-# Examples
+# Usage and Examples

+mbedtls-SGX is a static enclave library.
+General steps of using mbedtls-SGX in your project are the following:

+- link `libmbedtls_sgx_u.a` to the untrusted part of your application
+- link `libmbedtls_sgx_t.a` to your enclave.
+- include `trusted/mbedtls_sgx.edl` in your enclave's EDL file.
+- make sure your compiler can find the headers in `include`.

-See `example` for code.
+See examples for a sample `CMakeLists.txt`.

-# Usage

-mbedtls-SGX is an enclave library.
-To use it, you'll first need a working "SGX application" (i.e. an app and an enclave). mbedtls-SGX is meant to be used in an enclave, not in untrusted applications.

-## Linux
+# Build in Linux

-### with `cmake` (preferred)
+## with `cmake` (preferred)

 ```
 git clone https://github.com/bl4ck5un/mbedtls-SGX && cd mbedtls-SGX